gboncoraglio/NLP_projects/sentiment_analysis/sentiment_analysis_with_logistic_regression/README.md

 Performing Sentiment analysis of tweets using logistic regressions.
-This project was done when studying from the notes of NLP course "Natural Language Processing with Classification and Vector Spaces"
+This project was done when studying from the notes of NLP course "Natural Language Processing with Classification and Vector Spaces", during week 1 of the course.